NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Startling Appearance (Vigilante).md

 * * *

 You can startle foes who are unaware of your presence.
 Make a Strike against your target.
-That creature is [[Conditions/Off-Guard|Off-Guard]] against this Strike, as normal.
-If your Strike hits, the target remains off-guard for the rest of your turn and is [[Conditions/Frightened|Frightened 1]] (frightened 2 on a critical hit).
+That creature is [[Off-Guard|Off-Guard]] against this Strike, as normal.
+If your Strike hits, the target remains off-guard for the rest of your turn and is [[Frightened|Frightened 1]] (frightened 2 on a critical hit).

 *Source: Pathfinder Player Core 2*
 *ORC*